Jim-F/UCSD_p-Trek/source/README.md

 Note: BOOT2F2.ima and TRTREK.ima are not "packed" disks.
 They both contain a 121-block "hole" (the exact size of SYSTEM.PASCAL) at the beginning of the disk.
 This "hole" is necessary because of a peculiarity of the Fortran I/O system, discussed below.

-By the way, in addition to the "normal" game play (with automatic startup) via PCE floppy configuration TRTREK.ima, TREK3A.ima, TREK3B.ima (and nothing) attached to PCE drives 1, 2, 3, 4 respectively, and started via "run-trek.bat" in D:\PCE (or whatever your installation directory is); it is also possible to start the game program with disks BOOT2F2.ima, TREK3A.ima, TREK3B.ima and TREK2A.ima attached to PCE flopppy drives 1, 2, 3, and 4 respectively and started via (the original) "run-mda.bat".
+By the way, in addition to the "normal" game play (with automatic startup) via PCE floppy configuration TRTREK.ima, TREK3A.ima, TREK3B.ima (and nothing) attached to PCE drives 1, 2, 3, 4 respectively, and started via "run-trek.bat" (invoking ".\pce-trek.cfg" and ".\data\pce-trek.inc") in D:\PCE (or whatever your installation directory is); it is also possible to start the game program with disks BOOT2F2.ima, TREK3A.ima, TREK3B.ima and TREK2A.ima attached to PCE flopppy drives 1, 2, 3, and 4 respectively and started via (the original) "run-mda.bat" (invoking ".\pce-5150.cfg" and ".\data\pce-ibmpc.inc"; all the above configuration and configuration include files, corresponding to the 20250420 version of PCE, are provided in this repository in the ../config and ../config/data subdirectories).
 In the latter case, after the p-System boots, from the Command Menu, type:

 ####
     x